tsamaya/aws-lambdas-invoking-lambdas/README.md

 ### deploy

-1. create a .env file with the AWS_REGION_DEV, AWS_REGION_INT, or AWS_REGION_PROD regarding the branch you need to deploy; and the AWS_PROFILE you want to use
+1. Setup environment variables according to the stage you want to deploy AWS_REGION_DEV, AWS_REGION_INT, or AWS_REGION_PROD regarding the branch you need to deploy; and the AWS_DEPLOY_PROFILE you want to use

 2. run the deploy.sh script: